SpiriitLabs/vite-plugin-svg-spritemap/docs/options/output.md

 - **Type:** `string`
 - **Default:** `'spritemap.svg'`

-The name of file, appear on the manifest key.
+The name of the file, appears in the manifest key.

 ## output.use